-IA has partial protections against surprise medical billing.
-'Comprehensive' surprise medical billing protections include emergency departments and hospitals, apply to all insurance types, hold consumers harmless/prevent balance billing and adopt adequate payment standard or dispute resolution process.
-States with only some of these policies have 'partial' protections.
-The federal No Surprises Act prohibits surprise medical billing in most plans effective January 2022.
+The federal No Surprises Act prohibits SMB in most plans effective January 2022.
 However, it does not cover ground ambulances which often result in surprise bills.
-States can still implement protections in this area-36% of ground ambulance rides in IA charged to commercial insurance plans had the potential for surprise medical billing.
+States can still implement protections in this area-42% of ground ambulance rides in MT charged to commercial insurance plans had the potential for surprise medical billing (MT had a small sample size [241] compared to other states, so interpret percentage with caution).\

-^{} Informational data, not used in state score or ranking.
+\ Informational data, not used in state score or ranking.
 Scorecard Updated: Oct.
-26, 2021
+27, 2021.